Does your dentist know what’s in your medicine cabinet?

 Other side effects

-Oral health can be affected by other medication side effects.
-Some oral contraceptives and blood pressure control medications have been linked to oral sores and inflammation.
-One of the components of tetracycline, a medication used for treatment of acne, can discolor teeth and the underlying bone.
-A number of medications, ranging from certain antibiotics to ibuprofen, can produce lesions or ulcers in the mouth that often disappear after a patient stops taking the medication.
+There are many other medication side effects that can affect your oral health.
+Oral contraceptives and blood pressure control pills have been linked to oral sores and inflammation.
+Tetracycline, used for acne treatment, can discolor teeth and underlying bone.
+A number of over-the-counter remedies, from antibiotics to ibuprofen, can produce lesions or ulcers in the mouth.

 Drugs affecting the central nervous system can negatively impact oral health.
-When patients experience side effects such as fatigue, lethargy and motor impairment, it becomes more difficult for them to take care of their own oral health.
-In fact, adults taking antidepressants and high blood pressure medications were found to have elevated levels of plaque and the clinical signs of gingivitis.
+Side effects like fatigue, lethargy and motor impairment may make brushing and flossing difficult.
+Adults taking antidepressants and high blood pressure medications can have elevated levels of plaque and the clinical signs of gingivitis.

 The oral health information on this website is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.